Neargye/yacppl/README.md

 * [attributes](include/attributes.hpp) - Attributes for C++98 and later.

-* [UNUSED](include/unused.hpp) - Macro with varying number of arguments to avoid "unused variable" warnings, with no effect on binary size, for C++11 and later.
+* [unused](include/unused.hpp) - Helpers with varying number of arguments to avoid "unused variable" warnings, with no effect on binary size, for C++11 and later.

 * [concepts](include/concepts.hpp) - SFINAE-friendly concept-like aliases for C++11 and later.